-South District has the highest population concentration, estimated in 2019 at 87,095 residents and projected to be near 88,000 in 2020.
-This is more than the entire City of Fort Myers and comparable to other cities in Florida such as Miami Beach, Riverview, Palm Coast, and Largo.
+South District has the highest population concentration, estimated in 2020 at 87,908 residents.
+This about the same as the City of Fort Myers and more than other cities in Florida such as Largo, Melbourne, The Villages, and North Port.

-Central District has the second highest population at around 47,656 residents in 2019 and projected to be close to 48,500 in 2020.
-This is comparable to Florida cities such as Pensacola, Coral Gables, Country Club, and Ocoee.
+Central District has the third highest population at around 48,444 residents in 2020.
+This is comparable to Florida cities such as Pensacola, Coral Gables, and more than Titusville and Winter Garden.

-North District is the largest in square miles but does not yet have the largest population.
-In 2019 nearly 54,476 residents lived in this area and is projected to be near 56,500 in 2020.
-This District is comparable to other Florida cities such as Bonita Springs, Palm Beach Gardens, St. Cloud, and Apopka.
-Because the North District is the most undeveloped, it is also subject to the fastest growth, with new construction and several housing developments already in progress.
+North District is the largest in square miles but only has the second largest population.
+In 2020 nearly 56,480 residents lived in this area.
+This District is comparable to other Florida cities such as Sarasota, Palm Beach Gardens, and Apopka.
+Because the North District is still the most undeveloped, it is also subject to the fastest growth, with new construction and several housing developments already in progress.

 In 2019, the cost per capita to the residents of Cape Coral for their Police Department was approximately \$194.52.
-The cost per capita to hire and equip a new officer was about \$0.75, with the annual per capita cost of the officer's salary, benefits and other payroll impact accounting for around \$0.46.1
+The cost per capita to hire and equip a new officer was about \$0.75, with the annual per capita cost of the officer's salary, benefits and other payroll impact accounting for around \$0.46.
+1